ROBERT SNITKO

 ABOUT ROBERT

 ROBERT SNITKO is a pastor, author, and ministry leader who hails from Chicago, IL.
 Currently, Robert serves as a pastor in central Wisconsin.
-Robert has studied at Moody Bible Institute (BA), Trinity Evangelical Divinity School (MA), Princeton Theological Seminary (Cert.), & Liberty University (DMin).
-He has also authored 3 books and has various publications in journals.
+Robert has studied at Moody Bible Institute (BA), Trinity Evangelical Divinity School (MA), Princeton Theological Seminary, & Liberty University (DMin).
+He is the author of 4 books and has various publications in academic journals.
 Robert has spoken at school chapels, churches, retreats, & podcasts.

 Testimonials